 - When assets are transferred out

-If by your Will and it is an immediate post-death trust:
+If created by your Will and it is an immediate post-death trust:

-- It is treated as part of the life tenant’s estate.
-If the combined trust value and the estate value is over the available nil rate band (this is the amount of the estate that is taxed at zero percent) inheritance tax will be paid at that point
+- The value of the trust asset will be treated as part of the life tenant’s estate.
+If the combined trust and estate value is over the available nil rate band (this is the amount of the estate that is taxed at zero percent) inheritance tax will be payable.

 How can Greenwoods help?

-The Private Client Team at Greenwoods will be able to advise you as to whether this trust is suitable for your circumstances and will explain fully all of the options available to you.
+Our Private Client Team will be able to advise you as to whether this trust is suitable for your circumstances and will explain fully all of the options available to you.

 We are experienced in working in the role of a professional trustee or working behind the scenes advising the trustees as and when necessary.